Akeel Morris: New York Mets

+Morris began the 2016 campaign with Double-A Binghamton, and posted a 2-2 record and 4.62 ERA with 36 strikeouts and six saves across 22 relief appearances.

 Atlanta Braves

-On June 8, 2016, the Mets traded Morris to the Atlanta Braves for Kelly Johnson.
-He was assigned to AA Mississippi on the same day.
+On June 8, 2016, the Mets traded Morris to the Atlanta Braves in exchange for Kelly Johnson.
+He was assigned to the Double–A Mississippi Braves on the same day.
 On August 12, Morris was recalled by the Braves.
-The next day, Morris was optioned down to AA Mississippi.
-On July 6, 2017, Morris was promoted to the Braves major league roster.
-With the Braves, he was 1-0 with a 1.23 ERA in 7.1 innings.
-His fastball topped out at 95 miles per hour, and his best pitch was a fading change-up.
-Morris was designated for assignment on March 31, 2018.
+The next day, Morris was optioned down to Mississippi.
+On July 6, 2017, Morris was promoted to the Braves' major league roster.
+With the Braves, he was 1–0 with a 1.23 ERA and nine strikeouts in 7 1/3 innings.
+Morris' fastball topped out at 95 miles per hour, and his best pitch was a fading change-up.

+Morris was designated for assignment by the Braves on March 31, 2018.

 Los Angeles Angels

 On April 3, 2018, Morris was traded to the Los Angeles Angels in exchange for cash considerations or a player to be named later.
 The Angels called up Morris four days later and he pitched in the game that day.
-He elected free agency on November 2, 2018.
+He made nine appearances for the Angels, logging a 5.79 ERA with seven strikeouts across 14 innings of work.
+On August 15, Morris was designated for assignment by Los Angeles.
+He cleared waivers and was sent outright to the Triple–A Salt Lake Bees on August 18.
+Morris made 40 appearances for Salt Lake on the year, struggling to a 7.04 ERA with 45 strikeouts and 5 saves across 46 innings pitched.
+He elected free agency following the season on November 2.

 High Point Rockers

 On April 1, 2019, Morris was drafted by the High Point Rockers of the Atlantic League of Professional Baseball at the 2019 ALPB Player Showcase.
+In 22 appearances for the Rockers, Morris recorded a 4.23 ERA with 23 strikeouts across 27 2/3 innings pitched.

 New Britain Bees

 On July 8, 2019, Morris was traded to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 On July 12, he was traded to the New Britain Bees in order to complete an earlier trade, without appearing in a game for the Blue Crabs.
+In 16 appearances (13 starts) for the Bees, Morris compiled a 7-4 record and 4.94 ERA with 52 strikeouts across 74 2/3 innings pitched.

 Long Island Ducks

 On November 6, 2019, Morris was selected by the Long Island Ducks in the New Britain Bees dispersal draft.
 Morris did not play in a game in 2020 due to the cancellation of the ALPB season because of the COVID-19 pandemic and became a free agent after the year.
-On May 17, 2021, Morris re-signed with the Ducks for the 2021 season.
-In three starts, he threw 14 scoreless innings and struck out 17 batters.
+On May 17, 2021, Morris re-signed with the Ducks.
+In three starts for Long Island, he threw 14 scoreless innings and struck out 17 batters.